Darrang/management_gameuser/README.md

 **11.	void sort_userlist(Record records[], int *pcount);**<br/>
 In this task, I want to sort user according to name and age from input.
 If user want to sort name, program will sort the name in order of dictionary.
 If user want to sort age, program will sort the age in order of the eldest user.
 But I don’t know algorithm and how I code the function yet.
 I need to think this algorithm.

+###Known Bugs
+There are some bugs.
+You can retrieve the file at the beginning of the program.
+However, an error occurs when a file is called up when the user's information is in memory.
+When sorting information of users in memory or files, it is not sorted.
+After deleting the user's information, the information in the file disappears, but a bug occurs that remains in memory.